harmboschloo/graphql-to-elm/README.md

 4. To use the generated files in your project you have to include the destination folder in the `source-directories` field of your `elm-package.json`.
-    You'll also have to include the `node_modules/graphql-to-elm/elm` folder to include the `graphql-to-elm` [library](elm/GraphQL).
     It should look something like this:

     ```json
     "source-directories": [